 Time Out New York has called Fox “one of downtown’s most audacious auteurs,” citing his “brilliantly resourceful mastery of stagecraft.”
 On stage with International WOW Company, Josh has conceived, written, directed, and/or produced over 30 productions in Thailand, Indonesia, The Philippines, Japan, Germany, France, and New York City.
 His recent work for the stage includes Surrender, an interactive war epic which was nominated for a 2009 Drama Desk Award and AUTO DA FE.
 The performance premiered in New York and toured to Japan in 2011.

 Other works by the company include You Belong To Me; Death of Nations; Heimwehen; The Comfort & Safety of Your Own Home, which was featured in NY Theatre Wire’s Top Ten of 2004; Limitless Joy; The Expense of Spirit; Orphan On God’s Highway; HyperReal America, which was featured in Time Out NY’s Top Ten Shows of 2001; and American Interference, voted Best in the Fringe Festival by the Village Voice.

 Josh Fox is best known as the Oscar-nominated, Emmy-winning writer/director of GASLAND Parts I and II.
 He is internationally recognized as a spokeperson and leader on the issue of fracking and extreme energy development.
 His new film How to Let Go of the World and Love All the Things Climate Can’t Change premiered at the Sundance Film Festival in 2016, won the Environmental Advocacy Award at the Washington DC Environmental Film Festival, and was released on HBO.
 As the Founder and Artistic Director of International WOW Company, Fox has established himself as a significant force in New York theatre.
-His recent work for the stage includes Surrender, an interactive war epic which was nominated for a 2009 Drama Desk Award and AUTO DA FE.
+His rwork for the stage includes Surrender, an interactive war epic which was nominated for a 2009 Drama Desk Award and AUTO DA FE.
 The performance premiered in New York and toured to Japan in 2011.

 GASLAND 2 (2013)